FENECON Home 6, 10 & 15 assembly and operating instructions

 Warnung vor Gefahren durch das Aufladen von Batterien |

-Piktogramm am Gehäuse und Kennzeichnung von Komponenten, bei denen nicht klar zu erkennen ist, dass sie elektrische Betriebsmittel enthalten, die Anlass für ein Risiko durch das Aufladen von Batterien sein können |
+Piktogramm am Gehäuse und Kennzeichnung von Komponenten, bei denen nicht klar zu erkennen ist, dass sie elektrische Betriebsmittel enthalten, die Anlass für ein Risiko durch das Aufladen von Batterien sein können. |

 |